stoyky/stoyky.github.io/content/blog/kubernetes_opencti_splunk/index.md

 ## Introduction

-For a while I have been playing around with an OpenCTI deployment as homelab using Docker.
-However, when it comes to container orchestration I always wanted to have a good reason to play around with Kubernetes and now felt like spinning up a single-node local OpenCTI instance for development purposes.
-As I encounter Splunk a lot in my work, I wanted to learn how to integrate OpenCTI and Splunk.
+For a while I have been playing around with an OpenCTI homelab using Docker.
+However, when it comes to container orchestration I always wanted to have a good reason to play around with Kubernetes and wanted to learn how to deploy OpenCTI in a more scalable manner.
+As I encounter Splunk a lot in my work, I also wanted to learn how to integrate OpenCTI and Splunk.
 Tearing down and spinning up Docker containers by hand whenever any of my experiments fail is not particularly efficient.

 So, instead, let us deploy an OpenCTI and Splunk instance, orchestrated by Kubernetes.
-This way, we can learn to configure OpenCTI, develop or customize connectors, and also get a feeling for how to integrate OpenCTI with Splunk to consume IOC's and receive sightings!
+This way, we can learn to configure OpenCTI, develop or customize connectors, and also get a feeling for how to integrate OpenCTI with Splunk to consume IOC's and send any hits back to the TIP!

 ## Minikube + Docker Engine
+#### Note: If you already have a K8s cluster up and running, feel free to skip this section.
 For the containerization backend, I chose to use Docker Engine.
 Depending on your platform (I'm on Debian 12), follow the guide [here](https://docs.docker.com/engine/install).
-For learning and development purposes I chose Minikube as it seemed to be the best out of all alternatives.
+For learning and development purposes I chose Minikube to administer my cluster as it seemed to be the best out of all alternatives.
 For installation instructions, see [this page](https://minikube.sigs.k8s.io/docs/start/?arch=%2Flinux%2Fx86-64%2Fstable%2Fbinary+download).
 Also, make sure you install [Helm](https://helm.sh/docs/intro/install/) to simplify deployment of the charts.

 For  the sake of brevity, I will not go into installing Docker, Minikube or Helm as this process is pretty straightforward.

 Once Minikube is installed, make sure to start it and specify Docker as the driver:

 ```bash
 minikube start --driver=docker